 Leaving your ex in your profile pictures with you can be awkward.
 But a failed crop job with limbs left in the picture is even worse.
-Photoshop’s pen tool, clone stamp, and brush tool are all you need to get rid of that ex, once and for all:
+Photoshop’s pen tool, clone stamp, and brush tool are all you need to get rid of that ex as Phlearn shows us, once and for all in this video tutorial:

 How to Remove a Person In Photoshop